What cardio to lose weight?

-We have always known: as soon as it comes to losing weight, you hear about cardio.
-And it’s true, cardio will make you “slim down.”
-But be careful, cardio is not just about running miles hoping to melt away fat (and often, that’s where the mistake begins).
+We’ve always known it: when it comes to losing weight, people talk about cardio.
+And it’s true, cardio will make you “lose weight.”
+But be careful, cardio isn’t just about running for miles hoping to melt away fat (and often, that’s where the mistake begins).

 The two main types of cardio: high vs. low intensity